 August 17 is Black Cat Appreciation Day.
-That’s because historically, black cats are surrounded by negative myths.
+That counters the myriad black cat negative myths.
 Of course, those folks who share their lives (and pillows!) with a special black cat know better.
 Sadly, too many black cats remain in shelters rather than being adopted.

 In fact, some evidence supports the notion that black cats (one of the first “mutations” of wild coat color), actually enhanced what I call the feline friendly factor.
 Black cats often seem to be much more agreeable and love spending time with their chosen human.
 And the cute black cat pictures here can attest, these kitties love attention!

 Maybe that’s why so many of the so-called witches were associated with black kitties.
 Read more about black cats and Halloween here.